NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/J/Jian of Life's Duality.md

 * * *

 **Effect** You unleash the sword's charged energy in a magical display.
-You cast a 3-action 5th-rank [[Spells/Harm|Harm]] spell if you have 3 dark charges or a 3-action 5th-rank [[Spells/Heal|Heal]] spell if you have 3 light charges (DC 30 Fortitude check).
+You cast a 3-action 5th-rank [[Harm|Harm]] spell if you have 3 dark charges or a 3-action 5th-rank [[Heal|Heal]] spell if you have 3 light charges (DC 30 Fortitude check).
 The sword then reverts to having 0 charges.

 *Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*